J.B. Mauney: Coaching career

 In 2024, Mauney returned to the PBR to be the head coach of the Oklahoma Wildcatters; one of two new teams for the PBR Team Series that season.
 That same year, the PBR Team Series introduced the Ride-In Round.
 The event, which took place at the South Point Arena in Las Vegas, Nevada, had the bottom four teams from the regular season compete against each other to determine the final two teams who competed at the Team Series Championship at Las Vegas' T-Mobile Arena.
 The Nashville Stampede, along with the New York Mavericks moved on to the Championship event, defeating the Arizona Ridge Riders and Oklahoma Wildcatters.
 In 2025, the PBR discontinued the Ride-In Round, meaning all 10 teams will compete at the Team Series Championship.

 In March 2025, the Oklahoma Wildcatters defeated the Arizona Ridge Riders to win the PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in Thousand Palms, California.

 The Oklahoma Wildcatters were eliminated after the first day of the 2025 Team Series Championship event in October.

+On February 20, 2026, Brandon Bates, a former PBR arena announcer and current general manager of the Oklahoma Wildcatters, announced that J.B.
+Mauney had stepped down as head coach of the team.
+Both parties had mutually agreed to part ways, as Mauney wished to spend more time with his family and his BuckTown XV Ranch where he raises bucking bulls and puts on bull riding events and schools for upcoming riders.
+He also uses it as a practice arena for bull riders.
+Mauney was replaced by Western Texas College rodeo coach Greg Rhodes as new head coach of the Oklahoma Wildcatters in April 2026.